Waziup/learning-center-content/content/en/programs/New_Intel_Irris_program/index.md

 to: 2024-06-30
 ---

-# Intel-IrriS Capacity Program: IoT irrigation for small farms
+# Overview

 The Intel-IrriS Business Capacity Program (IoT irrigation for small farms) (C) gathers everything you need to know about the [PRIMA Intel-IrriS project](https://intel-irris.eu/).
 We present here a cost-effective soil sensing solution that enables smart irrigation in small-scale farms.

 The program is designed to empower local actors into being able to provide hardware, maintenance, and support to small-holders willing to monitor the water resource on their culture fields.
-The program duration is about three weeks, and is articulated in various modules covering the assembly of all the Intel-IrriS devices, gateways, their installation guidelines and usage, the collection of data and its analysis, and links to how to order devices and ask for support.
+The program duration is about five weeks, and is articulated in various modules covering the assembly of all the Intel-IrriS devices, gateways, their installation guidelines and usage, the collection of data and its analysis, and links to how to order devices and ask for support.